Phoenix officer hurt while making arrest after robbery call

 (Maricopa County Sheriff's Office Photo)

-PHOENIX — A Phoenix police officer was seriously injured after responding to a robbery on Wednesday evening, according to authorities.
+PHOENIX — A suspect allegedly bit a police officer who was responding to a robbery call Wednesday night in Phoenix, authorities said.

-Officers arrived at the scene near Dunlap and Central avenues shortly after 7:30 p.m. and approached a male and female suspect, the Phoenix Police Department said.
+Officers arrived at the area of Dunlap and Central avenues around 7:30 p.m. after a caller said he was robbed by an armed man, the Phoenix Police Department said.

-The man ran away and multiple officers chased him.
-After a struggle, officers caught and arrested the man before also arresting the woman.

-One officer and the man, identified later as 41-year-old Christopher Leos, were taken to a local hospital for treatment.
-The officer is expected to recover.
+They found a man, later identified as 41-year-old Christopher Leos, who matched the suspect’s description.
+Leos allegedly fled when officers tried to make contact with him.

+Police said Leos resisted arrest when an officer caught up to him, biting the officer’s arm and trying to grab his gun.

+The officer was treated at a hospital for the bite and an additional arm injury.
+He was released and is recovering at home, police said Thursday.

+“The original victim of the robbery that generated this call for service did not remain on scene and was not contacted,” Sgt.
+Rob Scherer said in a press release.

-Leos was booked into jail on multiple counts, including aggravated assault on a police officer, after his release from the hospital.
+Leos was booked into jail on multiple counts, including aggravated assault on a police officer.
+He also had outstanding warrants, police said.

 We want to hear from you.